 Specifically on the issue of IPv6 address allocation, the ITU’s IPv6 Group, formed by ITU Council under the Directors of the ITU Development and Standardization Bureaux, concluded “that current IPv6 allocation policies and processes met the needs of stakeholders”.
 Some recommend organizing rational usages of IPv6 addresses in all regions within further ITU function of the IPv6 allocation [sources: Russia, Algeria], while another view is that present IPv6 allocation mechanisms and existing Regional Internet Registry processes are adequate and that the key objective should be identifying ways to spur IPv6 adoption by relevant stakeholders [source: UK].

-As the Internet evolves, the potential for abuse of Internet resources grows.
+As the Internet evolves, the potential for abuse of Internet resources also evolves.
 In response to some routing failures and international calls for enhanced security, changes are underway in Internet routing and addressing policy to incorporate new measures for secure authentication.
 Resource Public Key Infrastructure (RPKI) is a security technology that would create a hierarchy of digital certificates which would be used to authenticate the information associated with allocated addresses.
 These certificates could be used by ISPs to secure their route announcements in order to improve the security of the global routing system.

-RPKI enables users of public networks, such as the Internet, to verify the authenticity of registration data of Internet Numbering Resources (INR) that has been digitally signed by the originator of the data.
+RPKI enables users of the Internet to verify the authenticity of registration data of Internet Numbering Resources (INR) that has been digitally signed by the originator of the data.
 In other words, RPKI provides a secure means to certify the allocation of Internet number resources, particularly Autonomous System (AS) numbers and IP addresses.
-The certificate structure mirrors the way in which INR are distributed – resources are distributed by IANA to the RIRs, who allocate them to Local Internet Registries (LIRs), who then assign the resources to their customers.
+The certificate structure mirrors the way in which INR are distributed – resources are distributed by the IANA functions operator to the RIRs, who allocate them to Local Internet Registries (LIRs), who then assign the resources to their customers.
 Each RIR has its RPKI guidelines and process posted on its website [source: ISOC].

 One view is that such a rigid global hierarchy could converge on a single trust anchor and that “if RPKI is used there are concerns that could affect the growth, freedom and democratic process that the Internet currently enjoys” [sources: Nav6, University Sains Malaysia].
 The Syracuse University-based Internet Governance Project states that :